giorgiop94/digital-garden/_notes/Book - Eros - Plato.md

 ‘And I protested. ‘‘What do you mean, Diotima?
 Are you actually saying Love is ugly and bad?’’
 ‘‘Watch what you say!’’ she exclaimed. ‘‘Do you really think that if something is not beautiful it has to be ugly?’’
 ‘‘I certainly do’’.
-202a ‘
 ‘And something that is not wise is ignorant, I suppose?
-Have you not noticed that there is something in between wisdom147 and ignorance?’’ ‘
+Have you not noticed that there is something in between wisdom and ignorance?’’ ‘
 ‘And what is that?’’
-‘‘Correct belief.148 I am talking about having a correct belief without being able to give a reason for it.
-Don’t you realise that this state cannot be called knowing – for how can it be knowledge149 if it lacks reason?
-And it is not ignorance either – for how can it be ignorance if it has hit upon the truth? **==Correct belief clearly occupies just such a middle state, between wisdom150 and ignorance’==**’.
+‘‘Correct belief.
+I am talking about having a correct belief without being able to give a reason for it.
+Don’t you realise that this state cannot be called knowing – for how can it be knowledge if it lacks reason?
+And it is not ignorance either – for how can it be ignorance if it has hit upon the truth? **==Correct belief clearly occupies just such a middle state, between wisdom and ignorance’==**’.
 ‘‘That is true’’, I said.
-202b
 ‘‘Don’t then insist that what is not beautiful has to be ugly, and what is not good has to be bad.
 Similarly with Love.
 When you yourself admit that Love is not good and not beautiful that is no reason for thinking he has to be ugly and bad.
 He is something between the two’’

-- Those who are completely stupid are not even aware that they lack wisdom, and so do not search for it, whilst those in possession of knowledge do not search for what they already possess.
-Lovers of wisdom are those who are in between a state of lack and possession (204b).
-In more general terms, lovers are those who are aware of a lack of the beautiful and good things they desire (whatever these may be), and who strive towards the possession of those things
+- Those who are completely stupid are not even aware that they lack wisdom, and so do not search for it, whilst those in possession of knowledge do not search for what they already possess. **Lovers of wisdom are those who are in between a state of lack and possession.
+In more general terms, lovers are those who are aware of a lack of the beautiful and good things they desire (whatever these may be), and who strive towards the possession of those things**

 #### Love as Connection to the Divine for Humans